 All Papers consider aspects of the English Legal System, including what barristers, solicitors and judges do and how ordinary members of the public participate in the legal process.
 You will also study different sources of law, examining the ways in which judges follow past cases and interpret Acts of Parliament, as well as how the law develops over time.
 The Papers are:

-Criminal law – offences such as actual bodily harm and grievous bodily harm, theft and robbery, murder and manslaughter and defences such as insanity
+Criminal Law – offences such as actual bodily harm and grievous bodily harm, theft and robbery, murder and manslaughter and defences such as insanity

-Negligence law – liability in negligence for physical injury to people and damage to property, psychiatric injury and the law of nuisance
+Tort Law – liability in negligence for physical injury to people and damage to property, psychiatric injury and the law of nuisance

 Human Rights Law - the right to life, liberty, respect for private life, freedom of expression and the right to freedom of assembly